Devlin-Moyer/macaw/README.md

   Arguments:

-  - `model`: the Cobrapy Model object containing the GSMM to be tested
+  - `model`: the Cobrapy Model object containing the GSMM to be tested.
   - `zero_thresh`: (optional) how close to zero is close enough to consider a reaction incapable of sustaining flux?
 10^-8 by default.
   - `corr_thresh`: (optional) how correlated do the distributions of possible fluxes for two reactions have to be in order to consider them members of the same loop?
-Default is 0.9, which corresponds to correlations above 0.9 or below -0.9
+Default is 0.9, which corresponds to correlations above 0.9 or below -0.9.
   - `use_names`: (optional) whether or not to use the "name" attributes of the metabolites in `model` in the reaction equation column in the output DataFrame instead of the metabolite IDs.
 False by default.
-  - `add_suffixes`: (optional) whether or not to add suffixes indicating which compartment each metabolite is in to the names or IDs of metabolites in the reaction equation column in the output DataFrame.
+  - `add_suffixes`: (optional) whether or not to add suffixes indicating which compartment each metabolite is in to the names or IDs of metabolites in the reaction equation column in the output.
+Setting `add_suffixes` to True and `use_names` to False is generally not recommended, as most GSMMs with multiple compartments already encode the compartment each metabolite is in in the metabolite's ID.
 False by default.
-Setting `add_suffixes` to True and `use_names` to False is generally not recommended, as most GSMMs with multiple compartments already encode the compartment each metabolite is in in the metabolite's ID
   - `verbose`: (optional) controls how many messages are printed when the test runs.
 Set to 0 to print no messages.
 1 by default.

-  Returns an edge list defining a network connecting reactions that have at least one metabolite in common and have highly-correlated, as well as a Pandas DataFrame with one row for each reaction in the given GSMM, columns for the IDs and equations of each reaction, and the result of the loop test:
+  Returns an edge list defining a network connecting reactions that have at least one metabolite in common and have highly-correlated, as well as a `Pandas.DataFrame` with one row for each reaction in the given GSMM, columns for the IDs and equations of each reaction, and the result of the loop test:

-  - "ok" for reactions that were not capable of non-zero fluxes when all exchange reactions were blocked
+  - "ok" for reactions that were not capable of non-zero fluxes when all exchange reactions were blocked.
-  - "in loop" for reactions that were capable of non-zero fluxes when all exchange reactions were blocked
+  - "in loop" for reactions that were capable of non-zero fluxes when all exchange reactions were blocked.

 </details>